mythrz/O3DE_PointsOfInterestList/README.md

 [Blender Addon: Human generator and editor](https://extensions.blender.org/add-ons/mpfb/) is a good starting point to create characters.
 Blender 5.2 asset library has a few default models too.

+[@extra3d537 Retargeting Animations In Blender ](https://www.youtube.com/watch?v=rMfNiQIJTPM) Retarget animations from one armature to another using Rokoko

 ---

 ### Organisation of files, folders, projects